Graduate School of International Social Sciences

 |Department of International and Business Law||25||8|

-We seek to cultivate professionals ready to lead and manage in today’s ever changing global business landscape by further strengthening our integrated and practical education, conducted by professors in all departments of the graduate school in social sciences and experienced business specialists.
+Serving a competitive pool of selected international applicants, GSISS seeks to cultivate professionals ready to lead and manage in today’s ever changing global landscape, by further strengthening our integrated and practical education conducted by professors in all departments of the graduate school in social sciences and experienced business specialists.

 - Department of Economics